 Protecting Connection Information

 Protecting access to your data source is one of the most important goals when securing an application.
 A connection string presents a potential vulnerability if it is not secured.
 Storing connection information in plain text or persisting it in memory risks compromising your entire system.
-Connection strings embedded in your source code can be read using the Ildasm.exe (MSIL Disassembler) to view Microsoft intermediate language (MSIL) in a compiled assembly.
+Connection strings embedded in your source code can be read using the Ildasm.exe (IL Disassembler) to view Microsoft intermediate language (MSIL) in a compiled assembly.

 Security vulnerabilities involving connection strings can arise based on the type of authentication used, how connection strings are persisted in memory and on disk, and the techniques used to construct them at run time.

 To help limit access to your data source, you must secure connection information such as user ID, password, and data source name.
 In order to avoid exposing user information, we recommend using Windows authentication (sometimes referred to as integrated security) wherever possible.
 Windows authentication is specified in a connection string by using the Integrated Security or Trusted_Connection keywords, eliminating the need to use a user ID and password.
 When using Windows authentication, users are authenticated by Windows, and access to server and database resources is determined by granting permissions to Windows users and groups.

 For situations where it is not possible to use Windows authentication, you must use extra care because user credentials are exposed in the connection string.
 In an ASP.NET application, you can configure a Windows account as a fixed identity that is used to connect to databases and other network resources.
 You enable impersonation in the identity element in the web.config file and specify a user name and password.